Do you have an idea that can improve Education for children in Ghana?

 We are looking for early stage social entrepreneurs.
 By this we mean individuals whose ideas have not yet reached their full potential.
 This can be:

-- Individuals with a brand new idea.
+- Individuals with a brand new idea (but are doing something already with this idea)

 - Individuals who have built an organization that is still not fully developed because the individual has not been able to focus fully on the idea/organization.